 Although several organizations are addressing harmonization of test procedures, centralized and cooperative global oversight is needed to ensure that the most important tests are being addressed and resources are optimally used (4).
 In 2010, AACC convened a conference of international and domestic stakeholders to discuss a global response to this problem.
 Participants recommended the creation of an oversight body to organize a worldwide approach for prioritizing and managing the harmonization of clinical laboratory test results (4).
-AACC is currently working with its domestic and international partners to implement this recommendation by creating the International Consortium for Harmonization of Clinical Laboratory Results.
-The Association believes advances in this area will improve the quality of patient care.
+AACC worked with its domestic and international partners to create the International Consortium for Harmonization of Clinical Laboratory Results to achieve this objective.
+The association believes advances in this area will improve the quality of patient care.